 - 2 tablespoons baking soda (I buy the huge bag (where to buy) since I make so many things with baking soda

-- 8-10 drops of essential oils to kill bacteria and freshen – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves or Purification (where to buy high quality essential oils)
+- 8-10 drops of essential oils to purify, cleanse and remove odors – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves or Purification (where to buy high quality essential oils)

 Squirt in the toilet bowl and use a brush to scrub it clean.